-Habitat Wildlife Species Candidate SWH Confirmed SWH Potential Presence in the Potential Presence in the ELC Ecosite Codes Habitat Criteria Defining Criteria On-site Study Area Study Area Vicinity (500 m radius from On-site Study Area) rare habitats in Ontario.
+Habitat Wildlife Species Car ndidate SWH Confirmed SWH Potential Presence in the Potential Presence in the ELC Ecosite Codes Habitat Criteria Defining Criteria On-site Study Area Study Area Vicinity (500 m radius from On-site Study Area) rare habitats in Ontario.
 A Savannah is a tallgrass prairie habitat that has tree cover between 25 - 60%.
 In Ecoregion 7E, known tallgrass prairie and savannah remnants are scattered between Lake Huron and Lake Erie, near Lake St. Clair, north of and along the Lake Erie Shoreline, in Brantfor and in the Toronto area (North of Lake Ontario.
 Area of the ELC Ecosite is the SWH.
-Site must not be dominated by exotic or introduced species (&lt;50% vegetative cover are exotic sp.).
-SWHMIST Index #18 provides development effects and mitigation measures.
-Tallgrass Prairie Rationale: Tallgrass Prairies are extremely rare habitats in Ontario.
-TPO1 TPO2 No minimum size to site.
+Site must not be dominated by exotic or introduced species (<50% vegetative cover are exotic sp.).
+SWHMiST Index #18 provides development effects and mitigation measures.
+Tallgrass Prairie Rationale: TPO1 TPO2 No minimum size to site.
 Site must be restored or a natural site.
-Remnant sites such as railway right of ways are not considered to be SWH.
+Remnant sites such as Field studies confirm one or more of the Prairie indicator species listed in Appendix N should be present.
+Note: No potential Ecosite not present.
+No potential Ecosite not present.
+Tallgrass Prairies are extremely rare habitats in railway right of ways are not considered to be SWH.
+Prairie plant spp. list from Ecoregion 7E should be used.
+Ontario.
 A Tallgrass Prairie has ground cover dominated by prairie grasses.
 An open Tallgrass Prairie habitat has < 25% tree cover.
-In Ecoregion 7E, known tallgrass prairie and savannah remnants are scattered between Lake Huron and Lake Erie, near Lake St. Clair, north of and along the Lake Erie Shoreline, in Brantfor and in the Toronto area (North of Lake Ontario.
-Field studies confirm one or more of the Prairie indicator species listed in Appendix N should be present.
-Note: Prairie plant spp. list from Ecoregion 7E should be used.
 Area of the ELC Ecosite is the SWH.
-Site must not be dominated by exotic or introduced species (&lt;50% vegetative cover are exotic sp.).
-SWHMIST Index #19 provides development effects and mitigation measures.
-No potential Ecosite not present.
-No potential Ecosite not present.
-Other Rare Vegetation Communities Rationale: Provincially Rare S1, S2 and S3 vegetation communities are listed in Appendix M of the SWHTG.
-ELC Ecosite codes that have the potential to be a rare ELC Vegetation Type as outlined in Appendix M Field studies should confirm if an ELC Vegetation Type is a rare vegetation community based on listing within Appendix M of SWHTG.
-No potential No potential MNRF did not identify any additional rare vegetation communities.
-Plant communities Any ELC Ecosite Code I DE OMINRE/NHIC will have up to
+Site must not be dominated by exotic or introduced species (<50% vegetative cover are exotic sp.).
+SWHMiST Index #19 provides In Ecoregion 7E, known tallgrass prairie and savannah remnants are scattered between Lake Huron and Lake Erie, near Lake St. Clair, north of and along the Lake Erie Shoreline, in Brantfor and in the Toronto area (North of Lake Ontario. development effects and mitigation measures.
+Other Rare Provincially Rare S1, S2 ELC Ecosite codes that have the Field studies should confirm if an ELC No potential No potential Vegetation and S3 vegetation potential to be a rare ELC Vegetation Type is a rare vegetation MNDE did not identify any Communities communities are listed in Appendix M of the Vegetation Type as outlined in Appendix M community based on listing within Appendix M of SWHTG.
+MNRF did not identify any additional rare vegetation Rationale: Plant communities SWHTG.
+Any ELC Ecosite Code The OMNRF/NHIC will have up to communities. iditi communities Ally LLO LCOSILE COULE The Civilate Alatine will have up to